Living with Leigh Syndrome

 "I try to keep going, to keep up with everyone else and not show that I am weaker than them," says Emily.
 "But I do feel like I have missed out with my friends, as I haven’t been able to go to sleepovers and on trips into town.
 I have tried, but I felt so exhausted and ill afterwards that I didn't want to move."

-Emily is so determined to manage on her own that she prefers not to let others know about her rare disease unless absolutely necessary.
-Even at college, where she is training in countryside management, she is reluctant to ask for help.
+Emily is so determined to manage on her own that she prefers not to let others know about her mitochondrial disease diagnosis unless absolutely necessary.
+Even at college, where she is training in countryside management, she’s reluctant to ask for help.

-While Emily's case remains unusual, the Eifferts have been encouraged in recent years by the increasing number of people with mitochondrial diagnoses who live into adulthood.
-With support from The Lily Foundation, they have been able to connect with other families in their situation.
+While Emily's case remains unusual, the Eifferts have been encouraged in recent years by the increasing number of people with mitochondrial disease diagnoses who live into adulthood.
+With support from The Lily Foundation, they’ve been able to connect with other families in their situation.

-"These days, more older children are starting to be recognised with mitochondrial conditions.
-We have met some at the Lily Family Support Weekend, and knowing there are others out there has been a really positive thing for her," says Alison.
+"These days, more older children are starting to be recognised with mitochondrial disorders.
+We’ve met some at the Lily Family Support Weekend, and knowing there are others out there has been a really positive thing for her," says Alison.

 "It gives us hope, knowing there are others who go on and try to live a normal life.
-It’s a horrendous condition, and having lost a child we know how bad it can be.
-But Emily has had as much of a good life as we can hope for, and we are grateful for that.
-Sadly it’s not the same story for everyone, but knowing that with support you can go on and have a good life is a positive thing."
+It’s a horrendous condition and, having lost a child, we know how bad it can be.
+But Emily has had as much of a good life as we can hope for, and we’re grateful for that.
+Sadly it’s not the same story for everyone, but knowing that, with support, you can go on and have a good life is a positive thing."

-The Eifferts are also encouraged by the recent increase in scientific research into mitochondrial diseases.
+The Eifferts are also encouraged by the recent increase in scientific research into mitochondrial disease treatments and cures.
 With diagnostic services improving all the time, along with several promising avenues of research into new treatments, Alison is hopeful that life will get easier for Emily and others like her.

-"We’ve been supporting The Lily Foundation for years now, it's so important to keep putting the word out there.
-There is so much that can be done with science and medicine, and for families who are affected it’s important to see that things are changing and moving forward.
+"We’ve been supporting The Lily Foundation for years now, just as they've been supporting mitochondrial disease patients like Emily.
+It's so important to keep putting the word out there.
+There's so much that can be done with science and medicine, and for families who are affected it’s important to see that things are changing and moving forward.
 That helps you keep going.
 It's what gets you through."

 If you’ve been affected by mitochondrial disease and would like support, call Liz at The Lily Foundation on 0300 400 1234 or 07947 257247, or email [email protected].
 All conversations are private and confidential.